16th Sunday in Ordinary Time (B)

 Second Reading Eph 2:13-18

-Brothers and sisters: In Christ Jesus you who once were far off have become near by the blood of Christ.
-For he is our peace, he who made both one and broke down the dividing wall of enmity, through his flesh, abolishing the law with its commandments and legal claims, that he might create in himself one new person in place of the two, thus establishing peace, and might reconcile both with God, in one body, through the cross, putting that enmity to death by it.
-He came and preached peace to you who were far off and peace to those who were near, for through him we both have access in one Spirit to the Father.
+Now in Christ Jesus you who once were far off have been brought near by the blood of Christ.
+14 For he is our peace; in his flesh he has made both Jews and Gentiles into one and has broken down the dividing wall, that is, the hostility between us.
+15 He has abolished the law with its commandments and ordinances, that he might create in himself one new humanity in place of the two, thus making peace, 16 and might reconcile both groups to God in one body through the cross, thus putting to death that hostility through it.
+17 So Christ Jesus came and proclaimed peace to you who were far off and peace to those who were near; 18 for through him both of us have access in one Spirit to the Father.

 Alleluia Jn 10:27